 Increasing Snippet Potential Beyond the Keyword

 If you can balance all these elements, you can gain important SERP leverage and drive more traffic to your site.
-There’s a lot of open opportunity available in this area of SEO at the moment, so now’s the time to start experimenting.
-If you can get on the cutting edge of answer box optimization, you may even be able to edge out some major competitors.
+There are a lot of open opportunities available in this area of SEO at the moment, so now’s the time to start experimenting.
+If you can get on the cutting edge of Answer Box optimization, you may even be able to edge out some major competitors.